plexinc/brighterscript-formatter/README.md

 | noBsfmt |`boolean` | `false`   | Don't read a bsfmt.json file |
 | bsfmtPath |`string` | `undefined`   | Use a specified path to bsfmt.json instead of the default |
 ||||
 All boolean, string, and integer [`bsfmt.json`](#bsfmtjson-options) options are supported as well.
-Complex options such as `keywordCaseOverride` or `typeCaseOverride` are not currently supported via the CLI and should be provided in the `bsfmt.json` or through the node API.
+Complex options such as `keywordCaseOverride`, `typeCaseOverride`, `specificKeywordCaseOverride`, or `specificTypeCaseOverride` are not currently supported via the CLI and should be provided in the `bsfmt.json` or through the node API.
 Feel free to [open an issue](https://github.com/rokucommunity/brighterscript-formatter/issues/new) if you would like to see support for these options via the CLI.